How does the ECB's asset purchase programme work?

 Both the direct pass-through and the portfolio rebalancing channel improve broader financial conditions for companies and households in the euro area.
 By lowering funding costs, asset purchases can stimulate investment and consumption.
 More dynamic demand from both firms and consumers will eventually contribute to returning inflation to below, but close to, 2% over the medium term.

 Finally, asset purchases signal to the market that the central bank will keep key interest rates low for an extended period of time.
 This signalling effect reduces volatility and uncertainty in the market regarding future interest rate developments.
 This is important because it guides various investment decisions.
 Interest rates charged on long-term loans, for example, will remain lower as banks anticipate a protracted period of low interest rates.

-The ECB’s asset purchases underscore its commitment to fulfil its mandate by using these channels to actively address the risks of a period of low inflation that lasts for too long.
+The ECB’s asset purchase programme underscores its commitment to fulfilling its mandate by using these channels to actively address the risks of a period of low inflation that lasts for too long.
 This serves to reassure investors that inflation will be around levels that are below, but close to, 2% over the medium term – a precondition for sustained growth in an environment of price stability.

 Update: This explainer was updated on 1 April 2016, on 1 April 2017 and on 9 March 2018 to reflect the Governing Council’s decisions to change the monthly purchase volume of the asset purchase programme, and again on 28 February 2019 to reflect the end of net asset purchases and the start of the reinvestment phase.